 Borrowings under this facility bear interest at LIBOR plus a margin.
-At June 30, 2011, \$45.0 of borrowings were outstanding under this facility bearing interest at 2.2%.
-Each draw under the facility bears interest based on LIBOR plus a margin for the term of the draw (which is generally less than 90 days).
-We were in compliance with all covenants at June 30, 2011.
-Commitment fees for the first half of 2011 were \$1.0.
+In June 2011, we borrowed \$45.0 under this facility, to fund a portion of the purchase price of an acquisition, which we repaid in the third quarter of 2011.
+Each draw under the facility bears interest based on LIBOR plus a margin for the term of the draw (which has been less than 90 days).
+At September 30, 2011, we were in compliance with all covenants.
+Commitment fees for the first nine months of 2011 were \$1.5.
+At September 30, 2011, we had \$41.0 of letters of credit outstanding, including \$26.7 that were issued under our credit facility.